-During the first world war, we all know that Germany played a big part in the Cental Powers together with the neighboring Austro-Hungarian Empire and the vast Ottoman Empire against the Allied Powers.
+During the first world war, we all know that Germany played a big part in the Central Powers, the neighboring Austro-Hungarian Empire, and the vast Ottoman Empire against the Allied Powers.

 But what if Germany won WW1 – what would have happened?
 Could a German victory have prevented the Second World War and the Cold War?